Ben-G/Talk-FunctionalReactiveProgramming-iOS/Script.md

 Used this way, RACSignals work similar to promises, we return a `RACSignal` immediately, the `RACSignal` will send a `Person` object as soon as all chained operations have been completed.

 Networking is another great use case for RAC and is the main reason I originally adopted the framework.
-To conclude the discussion of networking in RAC I want to show you how you wrap non RAC network requests into Signals, an important part of bridging Non-RAC code into the RAC world.

-#(49) Wrapping network requests into Signals

-Here's an example from the Demo project where I'm wrapping a `STTwitterAPI` call into a RACSignal.
-We create a Signal with the `createSignal` method.
-That gives us a reference to a subscriber.
-We are responsible for sending the `sendNext`, `sendCompleted` and `sendError` messages to that subscriber.
-Here it means adding the according method calls to the callback blocks.

-Additionally the `createSignal` requires us to return a `RACDisposable`.
-A `RACDisposable` allows us to provide a block of code that is executed when the Signal is cancelled in case the subscriber unsubscribes.
-In this specific case the `STTwitterAPI` doesn't provide an API to cancel the request, so we cannot create a Disposable that would cancel the request - instead we return `nil`.

-This illustrates how you can bridge non-RAC code into the RAC World.
+You can take a look at the example project to see how you can wrap non-reactive network request into Signals.

 #(50) MMVM - Check